LaurelineLogiaco/lab_compneuroCUAnschutz/index.md

 ---
 ---

-# Neural Dynamics, Control & Learning - NDCL - Lab
+# Neural Dynamics, Control & Learning Lab

 We study how our brain controls our body so we can interact with the world.